|

 mountain heritage that is fading fast.
 I want the readers to breathe in of the characters in each book and understand their

 sorrows and pleasures, the hardships and the joys of life.
-Most of all, I want every reader that buys my books to be able
+Most of all, I want every reader who buys a book to say, ''That's

-to say, ''That's the best money I've ever spent.'
-Put each book on a shelf and keep it as though it was a treasured antique."
+the best money I've ever spent,' then want to put it on a shelf for keeping as a treasured

 When asked where she gets her idea's for a novel from, she grins and says, "That's not hard.
 I can feel the wind blow